 People brought up a lot of great points such as:

 - If the dirndl is authentic and the event is appropriate then absolutely... you wear that dirndl (appropriate meaning not to outshine the host or hostess).

 - If you were to be invited to attend the festivities that celebrated another culture would you wear their traditional dress?
 Most likely not unless it was required and you were doing it respectfully.

 - Wearing a dirndl is more for an event within the German community and not likely appropriate for other events.

 The general and overall theme of this Facebook conversation was centered around respect.
 If you are not German, there is no reason you can’t wear a dirndl!
-Dirndls have this magical effect on people: they can make you feel elegant, confident, and flirty.
+Traditional dirndl dresses have this magical effect on people: they can make you feel elegant, confident, and flirty.
 They are fitted in a way that shapes the body and many styles can also have details that reflect your own personality.

 So what do you think?
 Share your thoughts in the comments below.

 Ever wonder which dirndl style you are?
 Click here to take our quiz and find out now!